djangocon/2023.djangocon.us/_pages/opportunity-grants.md

 Our opportunity grant application window is now closed.
 All decision notifications have been sent.

 {% comment %}
-Our opportunity grant application is now closed, and all decision notifications have been sent.
+Our opportunity grant application window is now closed.
+All decision notifications will be sent by June 28th, 2023.
 {% endcomment %}
 If you have any questions, feel free to reach out to the opportunity grants team at [{{ site.opportunity_grants_email }}](mailto:{{ site.opportunity_grants_email }}).